DaPiCu/ahk-close-window-script/README.md

-# Autohotkey Close Window Script
+# Autohotkey Close Browser Script

 An Autohotkey script designed to **minimize and restore** your browser with the keys ***CTRL + Space***
 > *A quick way to discreetly close a tab you don't want your parents to see* 👀